If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 The searches of the Leaside home and McArthur’s apartment hold the record for the largest forensic investigation ever conducted by the Toronto Police Services.

-Police began looking at outstanding murder cases, hundreds of missing-persons cases and sudden death occurrences, coordinating with other Canadian and international forces, starting in February 2018, with the understanding that McArthur’s crime could date back decades.
+Police began looking at outstanding murder cases, hundreds of missing-persons cases and sudden death occurrences, coordinating with other Canadian and international forces, starting in February 2018, with the understanding that McArthur’s crimes could date back decades.

 Police started to receive tips from around the world, including countries where McArthur vacationed.